 We hope that you’ll encourage your classroom champion to move on to the school contest and beyond; however, you and your students may decide to end your involvement with Poetry In Voice here.
 Through exploration, memorization, and performance, your students will have developed a personal relationship with poetry — and that’s invaluable.

-*We strongly recommend that any student who advances from a grade 9-12 classroom contest directly to the Senior Online Qualifiers be given the opportunity to recite all of their poems in front of a large audience, for example, at an assembly.
+*We strongly recommend that any student who advances from a grade 9-12 classroom contest directly to the Senior Online Qualifiers be given the opportunity to recite both of their poems in front of a large audience, for example, at an assembly.
 Whenever possible, have these students recite using a microphone on a stand (a microphone will be used at the National Finals).